 Liraglutide was approved by the FDA for weight loss in late 2014.
 It’s a newer class of drugs better known for its ability to improve blood-sugar control.
 Liraglutide is also known by two other names, Victoza and Saxenda.
 Victoza is a medication that was actually designed to treat type II diabetes, but it has also been FDA approved to treat weight loss under a different name, Saxenda.
 What makes these two medications different is how they are dosed.

 For purposes of explaining how both these medications work, we’ll talk about them both under the name Liraglutide.

-Benefits and Effectiveness of Liraglutide
+Benefits of Liraglutide

 - Helps slow food leaving your stomach

 - Helps prevent your liver from making too much sugar